The absorption coefficient at the

 observed frequencies of radio

-recombination lines are attributed to Doppler shifts indicating radial
+recombination lines are attributed to Doppler shifts from nonzero

-with some ambiguities, and map the distribution of HII
+with some ambiguities, and map the approximate distribution of HII

 regions in our Galaxy.
 They roughly outline the major spiral arms.